 6. Save the kindness notes in an envelope, ready for February 1st.

-7. On February 1st, tape a heart on each of your kids’ doors and help them tape their hearts onto their siblings’ doors.
+Or you can tape a heart on each of your kids’ doors and help them tape their hearts onto their siblings’ doors.

-8. Continue to add your hearts each day of February until the 14th to spread the kindness and spread the love.
+8. Continue to add your hearts each day of February until the 14th to spread kindness and spread the love.

-If you don’t start on Feb 1st, don’t worry.
-These kindness notes can be used year round.
 Stick them in their lunch box, like these kindness lunchbox notes.
 Or pass them out at breakfast time.
 Or leave them on their pillow for bedtime.

 When all the hearts are up and covering the doors of your home, you will have showered your kids with love and kindness notes.